pevhall/hdldepends/README.md

 ### `--compile-order-lib`
 The compile order library option exports the compile order for one particular library.
 The option accepts *lib:file* where lib is the library to export and file is the location to export the compile order.
 Each line of the created file will contain the absolute path to a file.

+## Positional Arguments
+This program has only one positional argument.

+### `config_file`
+This can be a direct path to the project configuration file or just the file name.
+If only the file name is specified the program will look in parent directories for the file.

+More then one configuration file can be specified.
+If more then one file is specified use the `--top-lib` command line option and not `top_file` configuration file key.